Due: September 24, 2018 @ 11:59pm

 Important!
 Follow all the directions in the repository linked below before starting work on this mini-assignment.

-Obtain the GitHub repository you will use to complete the mini-assignment, which contains a starter file named visualization_mini-assignment.Rmd.
-The demos and exercises you will be completing are written inside visualization_mini-assignment.Rmd, complete them within the indicated spaces.
-You should knit your file to the HTML format to check how it looks.
+Obtain the GitHub repository for the activity, which contains a starter file named rmarkdown.Rmd.
+Use this file to re-create the layout of rmarkdown-mini-assignment-template.html using Markdown.
+You will knit your file to the HTML format.
 When you’re done, save your file, commit, push (upload) it to GitHub, and follow the How to submit section below to setup a Pull Request, which will be used for feedback.

 How to submit

 When you are ready to submit, be sure to save, commit, and push your final result so that everything is synchronized to GitHub.
 To lock in your submission time, knit your R Markdown document to HTML, download the file from RStudio Server, and upload it to the R Markdown mini-assignment posting on Blackboard.